KMere21/KMere21.github.io/_posts/2022-11-9-Capstone-Scraping.md

 ---
 layout: post
-title: Capstone Project: What I Learned About Scraping Data
+title: What I Learned Scraping Data for my Capstone
+date: 2022-11-9
+preview: true
 ---

-# Capstone Project: Predicting Coffee Ratings from Expert Reviews
+## Capstone Project: Predicting Coffee Ratings from Expert Reviews

 After 12 intense weeks of learning, I graduate from BrainStation's Data Science bootcamp this week.

 My capstone project is "Predicting Coffee Ratings from Expert Reviews".
 You can check out the full project in my [github](https://github.com/KMere21/capstone).

-## Picking a Topic & Scraping the Data
+### Picking a Topic & Scraping the Data

 In selecting a topic, I had a few parameters in mind.
 I wanted to:
 * Work on data that was relatively unexplored